csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/Keep_it_simple.md

 ---
-title: 'Fail securely'
+title: 'Keep it simple'
-weight: 6
+weight: 7
 ---

 # Content Will be Added Soon